MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 # Data store cost estimates

 Most cloud workloads adopt the *polyglot* persistence approach.
-Instead of using one data store service, they use a mix of technologies.
+Cloud workloads use a mix of technologies instead of one data store service.
 You can achieve optimal cost benefit from using this approach.

 Each Azure data store has a different billing model.
 To establish a total cost estimate: